 Poplar Forest was also the first octagonal house built in the county and opened to the public in 1986.
 Much of the property is currently undergoing architectural restoration and excavation.
 I highly recommend the complete tour and a visit to the well-stocked gift shop.

-Parents should bring a towel and perhaps a fold-out chair to Riverside Park to make your watch more enjoyable.
-Don’t miss the transportation exhibit in the park which has a train locomotive, caboose, and then hull of a boat.
+Parents should bring a towel and perhaps a fold-out chair to Riverside Park to make their watch more enjoyable.
+Don’t miss the transportation exhibit in the park, which has a train locomotive, caboose, and then the hull of a boat.

 This downtown eatery is a retro diner as well as a trendy hotspot found in an attractive historic building.
 Choose from a flight of pancakes (sweet potato, corncake, and buttermilk) for breakfast or perhaps Green Eggs and Ham.
-I chose the Eggs Virginia, a play on my favorite Eggs Benedict, with Virginia sage sausage patties replacing the Canadian bacon.
+I chose Market at Main’s Eggs Virginia, a play on my favorite Eggs Benedict, with Virginia sage sausage patties replacing the Canadian bacon.
 It was perfection!

 Market at Main also serves a delectable lunch with fried green tomatoes, wings, burgers, soups, salads, and sandwiches.
 Eat at the old-school lunch counter instead of a table if you prefer.

 Found in the perfect downtown location, walkable to most attractions, is the Virginian Hotel.
 Enjoy a luxurious boutique hotel stay in a historic hotel (circa 1913) that offers a gorgeous lobby, top-notch restaurant, quick cafe, and eloquent library.
 I’d be lying if I didn’t say that the colossal marble bathroom with a powerful shower and excellent lighting was the highlight of my stay.
-Other amenities and noteworthy features include free WiFi, a mini-fridge, and Keurig® coffeemaker.
+Other noteworthy amenities include free WiFi, a mini-fridge, and a Keurig® coffeemaker.